-There are two (2) wells on site, one for domestic water supply and one for irrigation water supply.
-According to the Water Availability Analysis (WAA) prepared by Summit Engineering, Incorporated, the domestic well was drilled in 1985, has a depth of 255 feet and a yield of 50 gpm (Water Availability Analysis, Etude Winery, Napa, California APN 047-230-033, 2016).
-The agricultural well was drilled in 1983, has a depth of 237 feet and a yield of 50 gpm.
-The Water Availability Analysis concluded that sufficient water would be available to serve the proposed project.
+There is one (1) well on site.
+According to the Water Availability Analysis (WAA) prepared by Richard C. Slade & Associates, the well was drilled in 1999, has a depth of 625 feet and a yield of 5 gpm (Results of Napa County Tier 1 Water Availability Analysis, 2016).
+Water Availability Analysis concluded that sufficient water would be available to serve the proposed project.
 Impacts would be less than significant.

 - c.
 The preliminary grading and drainage plan and storm water control plan have been reviewed by the Engineering Division.
 As conditioned, impacts would be less than significant. - d.
-As discussed in Section IX above, the minimum mean annual recharge for the project site is estimated at 36.7 ac-ft/year for a normal year or 23.4 ac-ft/year for a drought year.
-Existing water demand for the site is 11.1 AF/YR.
+As discussed in Section IX above, the minimum mean annual recharge for the project site is estimated at 7.6 ac-ft/year.
+Existing water demand for the site is 1.21 AF/YR.
 The Water Availability Analysis concluded that sufficient water would be available to serve the proposed project.
-According to the Water Availability Analysis, a total future demand of 14.1 AF/YR, representing a 3.1 AF/YR increase, would be required to serve the site which is below the parcel's estimated water recharge noted above.
+According to the Water Availability Analysis, a total future demand of 1.59 AF/YR, representing a 0.38 AF/YR increase, would be required to serve the site which is below the parcel's estimated water recharge noted above.
 In summary, the existing yield would be sufficient to serve all uses on the property.
 Any project which reduces water usage or any water usage which is at or below the established threshold is assumed not to have a significant effect on groundwater levels.
 Impacts would be less than significant as there is sufficient water supply available to serve the proposed project. - e.
 Wastewater would be treated on-site and would not require a wastewater treatment provider.
 Impacts would be less than significant. - f.
 The project would be served by Keller Canyon Landfill which has a capacity which exceeds current demand.
 As of January 2004, the Keller Canyon Landfill had 64.8 million cubic yards of remaining capacity and has enough permitted capacity to receive solid waste though 2030.
 Impacts would be less than significant. - g.
 The project would comply with federal, state, and local statutes and regulations related to solid waste.
 Therefore, impacts would be less than significant.